 When I was in high school my teacher told me that there are more people alive today than have ever lived.
 Don't worry: she lied, then got cancer.
 (Not my fault.)
 We live atop a mountain of corpses.
 The Earth is swimming in humans, above and below the ground, so when I see you trying to raise the dead, I'm torn.
 On the one hand, I recognize your despair.
-On the other hand, do you really want to spend the rest of the week fending off azombie apocalypse as the Earth vomits up her dead?
+On the other hand, do you really want to spend the rest of the week fending off a zombie apocalypse as the Earth vomits up her dead?
 AGAIN?
 Come on, man, think this through: every time you try this, we end up fighting zombies.
 I hate zombies.
 Just put the syringe down.note

 First let me tell you that human beings without mathematical souls are transparent to God and thus mean nothing to Him.
 So you ask, why does God (who is the Equation) care about window-souls?
 He doesn't, but the Devil, whom I define as our negative thoughts, does, and directs window-soul humans at us to destroy us.
 These humans think they think and feel, but they are without the highest Number and their feelings are only our self-doubt.
 Destroy your self-doubt, be free of their hatred.
 Or destroy them, and be free of your self-doubt.
 Vengeance is time- and space-symmetrical, like any good equation.

 - Changing of the Guard: All the foundations are undergoing or have recently undergone massive cultural shifts, from an old generation that favored conservationism and large structures to a fast moving, dynamic even radical younger generation.
 This shift began when the old generation intentionally dismantled the large social structures of the Peerage.
 They were being corrupted by power and so they destroyed their own power.
 For all it's faults the Peerage is dedicated to helping Mad Scientists avoid the perils of their own insanity.

-Comes Great Responsibility: Subverted, the Peerage do believe that the Inspiration comes with responsibility.
+- Comes Great Responsibility: Subverted, the Peerage do believe that the Inspiration comes with responsibility.
 Responsibility to say low, keep quiet, and try not to do anything too crazy.

 The International Union of Artifice

 Originally quiet reclusive Geniuses who just wanted to be left in peace to build their Wonders.
 They have since radicalized with younger Artificers emphasize a punk DIY ethos as a way to remain free from, or oppose, The Man

 Good, fast, and cheap: you get all three.
 And if you talk like that to my people again, you're going to wake up as a collection of spare parts.

-Doing It for the Art: Old style artifiers tend to be reclusive humble mad scientists who just want to make stuff.
+- Doing It for the Art: Old style artifiers tend to be reclusive humble mad scientists who just want to make stuff.
 Averted with younger artificers who delight in the communal aspects of creation and are often politicized, angry and demanding.